Cyace84/tip4/docs/usage/mintingNft.md

 <span  :class="LLdis"  >

-The code sample below utilizes the state of the previously written script in the base collection deployment and the Locklift tool to provide us with the NFT minting functionality.
+The code sample below utilizes the state of the previously written script in the base collection deployment section and the Locklift tool to provide us with the NFT minting functionality.

-add the following lines of code to the [previously written script](./deployingCollection.md#step-2-write-deployment-script) on the deploying the base collection contract section.
+add the following lines of code to the [previously written script](./deployingCollection.md#step-2-write-deployment-script) on deploying the base collection contract section.

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `02-mint-nft.ts` in the `script` folder in the project root.